 A number of physical and natural factors can influence the movement of water through the SWAP area.
 The pattern and development of the drainage network of the SWAP area directly influence the rate of water movement.
 Evaluation of the hydrologic cycle will provide an indication of the amount of annual rainfall that is absorbed into the ground or becomes runoff.
-Table 5 summarizes the total mileage of streams contained in the WSDA, the average stream gradients of the main stem, the average rainfall, the nearest relevant USGS stream gauge, the distance to the stream gauge, the topographic position of the stream gauge, the annual mean discharge, the highest daily mean flow, and the lowest daily mean flow.
+Table 5 summarizes the total mileage of streams contained in the WSDA, the average stream gradients of the main stem, the average rainfall, the nearest relevant USGS stream gauge, the distance to the stream gauge, the annual mean discharge, the high flow, and the low flow.